Semrush helps you:

 Semrush – Site Audit – Warnings

-Strategically incorporating your target keywords within the H1 to H6 tags not only communicates the topical relevance to search engines but also enhances the user experience by providing a clear hierarchy.
+Strategically incorporating your target keyword and other relevant keywords within the H1 to H6 tags not only communicates the topical relevance to search engines but also enhances the user experience by providing a clear hierarchy.

 Will heading tags make or break your on-page SEO?